Find Trade Colleges

 Demonstrator or Product Promoter Employment Estimates

-There were about 94,700 jobs for Demonstrator or Product Promoter in 2016 (in the United States).
+In the United States, there were 94,700 jobs for Demonstrator or Product Promoter in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 6,200 new jobs for Demonstrator or Product Promoter by 2026.
-There will be an estimated 17,100 positions for Demonstrator or Product Promoter per year.
+Due to new job openings and attrition, there will be an average of 17,100 job openings in this field each year.

 undefined